Loans, tenancies and mortgages are all products that a guarantor can co-sign to enable a customer to get credit.

 When it comes to tenancy agreements, it used to be that guarantors were only needed for students, first-time renters, and the unemployed.

-The result is that more letting agents and landlords than ever are requesting that tenants are backed by a guarantor.
+However, more letting agents and landlords are requesting that tenants are backed by a guarantor.

 There's also been a rise in mortgages that require a guarantor.
 These are far more serious, as the obligation can last as long as the mortgage itself, and with much greater consequences.